Abu Hanifa Mosque: Twentieth century

-Battle of Adhamiyah
+During the Iraq War

-On April 10, 2003, during the Battle of Baghdad (2003), a four hours fight went on between the American forces and the Iraqi forces that were positioned inside the mosque.
+On April 10, 2003, during the Battle of Baghdad, a four-hour fight took place between U.S. armed forces and Iraqi forces that were positioned inside the mosque.
 Parts of the domes, clock tower and the halls were destroyed.
-People that lived near the mosque cleaned the mosque from shattered glass and battle effects, along with protecting the mosque from those who stole most of Baghdad.
+People who lived near the mosque cleaned the mosque from shattered glass and battle effects, along with protecting the mosque from those who threatened to steal antiquities.
 The Sunni endowment, with the corporation of several companies and families, rebuilt the destroyed parts of the mosque, until it was fully recovered in 2004.
-Later, in 2006, missiles were fired by a Katyusha rocket launcher and fell in the mosque's courtyard without any damages done to the mosque.
+In 2006, missiles fired by a Katyusha rocket launcher fell into the mosque's courtyard without any damage to the mosque.

-Description
+Description and architecture

 The total area of the mosque is 10,000 m2 and it can accommodate 5,000 worshipers.
 On Friday prayers, the regular number of worshipers is 1,000, while on the regular everyday prayers, 200-250 worshipers come to the mosque.

-Main hall
+Main hall and hallways

 The main hall is a great rectangular hall with an area of 578 m2.
 It consists of eight marble pillars with a large dome on top of them with iron chains hanging from them to hold the chandeliers, with three other domes built around it on three rectangular pillars made of stone and plaster.
 The dome of the main hall is decorated with small accurate trappings, just like the doors and pillars.
 The walls are also covered with Jordanian marble, three meters above the ground.
-The main hall contained two niches covered with geometric motifs with four pillars built around them, decorated with gorgeous trappings and writings of Al-Baqara.
+The main hall contained two niches covered with geometric motifs with four pillars built around them, decorated with gorgeous trappings and writings of Surat al-Baqara.

-Hallways

 The mosque had two hallways that surround the main hall, one from the east and another from the north, with an area of 800 m2 each.
 26 domes are built on top of the hallways, based on 12 pillars.
 Between every one of them 4.5 m.
 There are three doors for the hallways, one from the side of the residential area and two from the side of the markets.